Morphisms of pre-Calabi-Yau categories and morphisms of cyclic $A_{\infty}$-categories: Introduction

 \section{Introduction}

-Pre-Calabi-Yau algebras were introduced by M. Kontsevich and Y. Vlassopoulos in the last decade.
+Pre-Calabi-Yau structures were introduced by M. Kontsevich and Y. Vlassopoulos in the last de\-cade.
 These structures have also appeared under different names, such as $V_{\infty}$-algebras in \cite{tz}, $A_{\infty}$-algebras with boundary in \cite{seidel}, or weak Calabi-Yau structures in \cite{kontsevich} for example.
 These references show that pre-Calabi-Yau structures play an important role in homological algebra, symplectic geometry, string topology, noncommutative geometry and even in Topological Quantum Field Theory.